-Firs and tamarisks, imposing mountains and endless beaches, fish and game, dragon houses and lighthouses, thermal springs, old monasteries, waterfalls, ravines, stone-built guesthouses, the Cavo Doro Cape … and the friendly and affordable town of Chalkida with its endless promenades by the sea.
-Yes, Evia – often mistaken as part of the mainland because it is connected by a bridge – holds the whole of Greece within its shores!
+Firs and tamarisks, imposing mountains and endless beaches, fish and game, dragon houses and lighthouses, thermal springs, old monasteries, waterfalls, ravines, stone-built guesthouses, the Cavo Doro Cape … and so much more await on your holidays in Evia.

 There are fantastic beaches seemingly hidden around every bend on Evia – Edipsos, Politikon, Limnionas, Kavos, Gregolimanos and, of course, everyone’s favourite, Agia Anna-Agkali to the north.
-Further south, you’ll find Hiliadou, with its lush vegetation, sand and pebbles of every shape and size and a sea cave just begging to be explored.
+Further south, you’ll find Hiliadou, with its lush vegetation, sand and pebbles of every shape and size and a sea cave.
 The beach took its name from the small Byzantine church of Panagia Hiliadou (meaning the thousandth) as, according to tradition, this was the thousandth church built by Empress Theodora.
 Nearby, you’ll also find Mourteri beach, loved by wind- and kite-surfers, Eretria beach and Agios Merkourios, Kalamos and Korasida.
 And to the south are the beaches of Nea Stira, Limnionas Stiron, Chrysi Ammos and the popular Figia.

-The Edipsos Springs were renowned in antiquity for the unique properties of their waters.
+The Edipsos Springs were renowned in antiquity for their unique properties.
 To the never-ending line of emperors and Roman generals who visited the baths, you can add 19th and 20th century prime ministers, writers and dignitaries.
 And as well as immersing yourself in the healing waters, you’ll admire Thermae Sylla – a neoclassical masterpiece built around an impressive tower – and the old baths designed by renowned architect Ernst Ziller.

 Awe is the first word that comes to mind when coming upon one of the most difficult passages of the Greek seas.
 No matter how calm the weather is, at Cape Kafireas (Cavo Doro) the wind is always inclined to put on a bit of a show.
 It is claimed that gold coins from Byzantine shipwrecks still wash up on nearby shores – hence the name Doro (from gold).
 You can reach the cape at the southeast tip of Evia by road or renting a boat from Karistos.

 Evia holds a special appeal for adventurers.
-From kayaking in the turbulent waters of the Evripos strait to horseback-riding at Malakonta, near Eretria, there are outdoor activities to be found all around the island.
+From kayaking in the turbulent waters of the Evripos Strait to horseback-riding at Malakonta, near Eretria, there are outdoor activities to be found all around the island.
 Hikers will love exploring the trails around Mt Nikolaos (and then resting in the mountain lodge) or walking between the Drimonas waterfalls on Mt Ksiros.
 In southern Evia, you can enjoy a four-hour hike along the Dimosaris Gorge or climbing Mt Ohi, overlooking the central Aegean.
+And Mt Dirfis is perfect for mountain biking and hiking.
 Finally, why not delve into the mysteries of the famous drakospita, or dragon houses, at Palli Laka – the Cyclopean constructions attributed to the pre-Hellenic Dryopes, a tribe thought to have had supernatural powers?